csanz/node-nyam/Readme.md

 	                   Used alone, it will list groups that you can post to.
-	-rt, --realtime    A flag you can set to get realtime updates -t,  --topic       Getting messages from a certain topic
+	-rt, --realtime    A flag you can set to get realtime updates -t,  --topic       Getting messages from a certain topic -f,  --search      Search for tags and returns 10 items -u,  --users       Lists all users in the network

 Setup your Yammer account w/ nyam